 University of Wales Trinity Saint David (UWTSD)

-Students have the right to make a complaint about any specific concern about the provision of their programme of study or academic services, in accordance with the procedures set out in Section 13.7 of Chapter 13 of the AQH.
-Students have the right to make a complaint about supervision, in accordance with the procedures set out in Section 8.9 of Chapter 8 of the AQH.
+Students have the right to make a complaint about any specific concern about the provision of their programme of study or academic services.
+Students have the right to make a complaint about supervision, in accordance with the procedures set out in Section 8.10 of Chapter 8 of the AQH.

 MA student complaints procedures